 Today, Californians with disabilities face healthcare changes, threats to their rights, and resistance to adequate home and community-based services so people can avoid more expensive institutionalization.
 Our investigations reveal abuses and neglect in jails, juvenile halls, and detention centers, as well as schools and state and community institutions.
 People with disabilities still have to fight for their autonomy, preferences and choices.
 Access to public benefits, transportation, housing and employment requires attention to make sure the gains made in prior years remain.
 We have work to do in order to increase access to accessible, culturally and language competent services.

-Our Strategic Plan identifies eight goals that focus our work on preventing abuse and neglect; ending discrimination and segregation; respecting the autonomy and choices of people with disabilities; and, advancing basic rights to health care, housing, and education.
+Our Strategic Plan identifies seven goals that focus our work on preventing abuse and neglect; ending discrimination and segregation; respecting the autonomy and choices of people with disabilities; and, advancing basic rights to health care, housing, and education.
 To achieve these goals, we are committed to working creatively and using all of our advocacy tools so people can live in barrier-free communities of their choice with the services they need to be successful.

 We envision a barrier-free, inclusive, diverse world that values each individual and their voice.
 In this world, all people with disabilities enjoy the power of equal rights and opportunities; freedom from abuse, neglect, and discrimination; dignity; and respect for their choices based on their own goals and values.